anon-blue/anon.blue/README.txt

- then i guess we'll just gstartsd fuck i guess well just start from mhere and i' ll s essentially take oe over the screen like one would anticipate a white man t o do at his computer. i was here. look at what i did. noe if i conld... motherfu cker. ok. let's try this again.         okay i get it now
+ then i guess we'll just gstartsd fuck i guess well just start from mhere and i' ll s essentially take oe over the screen like one would anticipate a white man t o do at his computer. i was here. look at what i did. noe if i conld... motherfu cker. ok. let's try this again. if only i could name this place after myself the n i think we'd be in full on white person mode. i found a place. i totally put u seless bullshit all over it. and here i sm.
+K I L R O Y W A S H E R E

                                        http://ae